• About Us

 As we approached the beginning of the parade route, the sun disappeared behind the clouds, its strength waning with the day.
 In the bitter cold, marchers shuffled and bounced to keep warm, while others literally began to turn blue.
 Several times we all huddled together in the middle of the street in front of the National Archives to share body heat.

-Huddling Together For Warmth
+Huddling Together for Warmth - Washington DC

 Those with internet access on their mobile phones broadcast news and video of the Obamas and Bidens walking down Pennsylvania Avenue.